 I tossed and turned the whole night.
 The next day, I went to the bank and told them that I would be traveling abroad and wanted to make sure my cards would work.
 I had a great conversation with the woman that worked there, and in hindsight I’m wondering if she had been too distracted to actually put the travel note on my debit card.
 “Call your Visa, just in case.”
 I did.

-I came home and my crazy landlord came over to scream at me and threaten eviction because he was an angry little short man with no other outlet for his rage.
+I came home and my scam artist of a landlord came over threaten eviction because he was a small, angry man with no other outlet for his rage.
 Then my dad called and said we had to leave immediately, more than an hour earlier than planned.
 I hadn’t packed at all.
-I threw a bunch of random shit in my backpack and ran out the door.
+I threw a bunch of random clothes in my backpack and ran out the door.
 We got on the highway–24 to 78, then followed the signs for the Newark Airport departures.
 I realized that I hadn’t even pictured this part of the journey.
 Whenever I had been planning the trip, I had already imagined myself as a well-seasoned traveler in Europe, never thinking of how long it would take me to get to that point.

 I made a list of the things I had forgotten.